 Our Brief History

-Today the re-named Noank Community Support Services operates two therapeutic group homes for young women ages 14-18 in Noank and Ledyard.
-In addition, we are excited about our newly opened group home in Mystic for pregnant and parenting teens up to age 18 and their babies and young children.
-The young women in our homes come into care after having suffered severe trauma, and are at high risk for dropping out of school, becoming pregnant, abusing substances, and living transient lifestyles.
+Today the re-named Noank Community Support Services, Inc. (NCSS) has grown beyond the one group home.
+NCSS operates a gender-responsive and trauma-informed therapeutic group home for young women ages 14-18 in Ledyard.
+At our group home in Mystic, we provide services for children ages 1-18, of either gender, including for pregnant and parenting teens and their babies.
+The young residents in our homes come into care after having suffered severe trauma, and are at high risk for dropping out of school, becoming pregnant, abusing substances, and living transient lifestyles.
 The same teenagers, when given a stable, nurturing environment with the support of warm and responsive adults, have found success.
 Many have graduated from high school - some with honors - and have gone on to pursue vocations, college degrees, and successful independent living in the community.

 We also offer a Community Housing Assistance Program (CHAP) for young adults who age out of state foster care and pursue higher education and employment.